I am really happy to have a poem in this publication, one which I plan to read cover to cover. A glance at the table of contents will explain why.

 Speaking of new work, Eliot, tradition, and the individual talents all around us, I thought I would share a sonnet I wrote one April in Northfield, at a time when I was rereading Eliot.
 When I came to the famous line “April is the cruelest month…” I thought that my own understanding of April (different land, different time, very different way of seeing the world) is the polar opposite of Eliot’s.

-(in response to T. S. Eliot)
+(in praise of Northfield, in response to T. S. Eliot)

 Once again, spring has cast her lush magic,